Part one of my commentary on Deleuze’s Kant seminars

 For classical philosophy the empirical subject interacts with what is given through the judgments it makes of what is before it.
 These judgments are of two types, they are either analytic, when a predicate is contained in the subject, “A is A,” or they are synthetic, when the concept is outside the subject, “A is B.” Furthermore analytic judgments are a priori, while synthetic judgments are a posteriori.
 This is because analytic judgments say what something is from the thing itself, so no need for experience to intervene, while synthetic judgments brings together (synthesise) heterogeneous concepts.

 Kant creates a third type of judgment which breaks the bounds of this dichotomy, the synthetic a priori.
 This is a judgment that brings together the universality and necessity of the a priori with the heterogeneity of the synthetic.
-He instigates this through an appeal to geometry.
+Deleuze develops this theme through an appeal to geometry.

 Deleuze returns to the triangle as proof; the concept of the triangle; three straight lines enclosing a space, as an a priori judgment, does not give us its means of construction.
 This is given in the spatio-temporal synthesis of the concepts of the straight line and the circle, which together produce the triangle.
 The synthetic a priori thus combines concepts; straight line, circle, with what we know from experience, that together they can be used to construct a triangle.
 A further example of an a priori synthetic judgment; “the straight line is the shortest path between two points,” synthesises two concepts, that of the line and that of the curve, to give us the spatio-temporal attribute of “shortest path.”
 This leads Deleuze to say: